NotWoods/tigeroakes.com/_portfolio/unity-polygon2d-editor.md

   - C#
   - Unity
 summary: >
-  Uses the PolygonCollider2D collider to generate a mesh for a gameobject, letting you draw polygonal platforms in the Unity edtior via the Edit Collider button.
+  Uses the PolygonCollider2D collider to generate a mesh for a gameobject, letting you draw polygonal platforms in the Unity editor via the Edit Collider button.
 Just drag the script onto your platform GameObject and you're good to go.
 ---